Effect-TS/effect/packages/schema/README.md

 Here, `ParseIssue` represents an error that might occur during the parsing process.
 It is wrapped in a tagged error to make it easier to catch errors using `Effect.catchTag`.
 The result `Either<ParseError, A>` contains the inferred data type described by the schema.
 A successful parse yields a `Right` value with the parsed data `A`, while a failed parse results in a `Left` value containing a `ParseError`.

-Now, let's see another example using the `parseSync` function.
+Now, let's see another example using the `decodeUnknownSync` function.

-The `parseSync` function is used to parse a value and throw an error if the parsing fails.
+The `decodeUnknownSync` function is used to parse a value and throw an error if the parsing fails.
 This is especially useful when you want to ensure that the parsed value adheres to the correct format and are ready to throw an error if it does not.

 ```ts
 import * as S from "@effect/schema/Schema";